 .NET Array Class File String Sub ArrayList Cast Console DataTable DateTime Dictionary Enum For If IndexOf Interface Lambda LINQ List Nothing Parse Process Property Regex Replace Select Sort Split StringBuilder Substring

 ArrayList.
 This collection is a dynamic array.
 It resizes to fit new elements.
 An array type offers superior performance.
 But the ArrayList is sized automatically by built-in code.

 Functions.
 ArrayList has many functions that help manage a linear collection.
 We add objects.
 We remove and insert things.
 And we count the number of elements.

 Add example.
 First the Add subroutine is often used.
 It appends the object argument to the end of the internal ArrayList data structure.
 This program adds three elements to the ArrayList.

 Tip:You do not need to check to see if there is room before adding the element.

 Tip 2:There will always be room except in extreme circumstances such as out-of-memory situations.

 Based on: .NET 4.5 VB.NET program that uses Add, ArrayList Module Module1 Sub Main() ' Create a new ArrayList. ' ...
 Then add three strings to it.
 Dim list As New ArrayList list.Add("One") list.Add("Two") list.Add("Three") End Sub End Module

-It is possible and often useful to receive an ArrayList type as a parameter to a Sub.
-This enables you to exploit structured programming with the ArrayList type to a larger extent.
+Parameter.
+It is possible and often useful to receive an ArrayList as a parameter to a Sub.
+We can specify it as a parameter with "As ArrayList."
+The syntax is simple.

 Tip:The Example method here could be used with any ArrayList instance, with any elements in its internal storage.